madushan-sooriyarathne/ecommerce-app-react/README.md

 1. Basic user management with Firebase Authentication

-   - Users can signup using email & password / Google / Facebook
+   - Users can sign-up using email & password / Google / Facebook
    - Users can delete their account
    - User can update their account details (including email & password if they signed in using email & password)
    - Reset password